evertonwilliamsjr/ELK_Stack_Project/README.md

 # E_Cyber_Projects
-A cluster of  my Cybersecurity tasks
+A collection of  my Cybersecurity tasks.